Connect with Earth Month

 Global Amphibian Bioblitz – Seen a salamander lately?
 How about a spring peeper?
 Here’s another citizen science opportunity to record your sightings by using iNaturalist.
 Adding your observations will help researchers, conservationists and concerned global citizens to share information and move forward actions that conserve these incredible creatures for everyone.
 Read about the Bainbridge Island citizen science newt project here.

 Litter pick-up – A year-round activity!
 If you would like to borrow grabbers for a group cleanup, please email Zero Waste.
-If you want to get serious about regular pick-ups, consider joining the County’s Adopt-a-Spot program.
-(Note: Currently the County has suspended new program enrollees from any of the county’s cities, including Bainbridge Island, until an updated interlocal agreement has been signed.)
+If you want to get serious about regular pick-ups, consider joining the City’s Adopt-a-Spot program.

 Children’s Earth Day Books – Check out this blog page for suggestions.